Liverpool road closures: two for motorists to avoid over the next fortnight

 Liverpool's motorists will have two road closures to avoid nearby on the National Highways network this week.

-And they are both are expected to cause moderate delays – with drivers facing waits of between 10 minutes and half an hour.
+And they are both are expected to cause delays of between 10 minutes and half an hour.

 Advertisement